 When contemplating whether to keep or sell a fund, the money spent on taxes plays a crucial role.
 Sometimes a fund may have lost its value but could be costing you money in the form of taxes.
 Under such circumstances, it could make more sense to sell the fund and eliminate your tax burden.
 In the absence of capital gains, you can also withhold up to $3,000 worth of loss and carry it forward to the coming years.
 However, if you decide to invest in a similar fund within 30 days from the date of sale, you will not be allowed to benefit from this strategy.
 This is often referred to as the wash sale rule.
 You can consider using the money from the sale to invest again in a similar type of fund.
 But it is important to wait for a minimum of 30 days.

-If you are thinking of selling or keeping a poorly performed fund, you can get in touch with Financial Advisors and discuss all your options.
+If you are still unsure on whether to sell or keep a poorly performing fund, you can get in touch with Financial Advisors and discuss all your options.

 Your Information is Safe and Secure